TheMonHub/TheMonHub/README.md

 Howdy-?
-I'm a 15 years old programmer from Thailand.
+I'm a 15-year-old programmer from Thailand.
 You can call me **Mono**.
 My online handle is **TheMonHub**.

 ---

-I started programming since I was like..
+I started programming since I was like.
 9 or more maybe?
 I forgot ;-; -but it was with [`Scratch`](https://scratch.mit.edu)

 Of course.
 Don't expect me to just code when I was 9, Of course it's Scratch.

-Without Scratch I would not be interested in this path.
+Without Scratch, I would not be interested in this path.

 ---